 In this article

-Because of their poor oral hygiene practices, people with ADHD are more likely to have:
+Oral diseases may develop over time.
+Because of this, people with ADHD are more likely to have:

 Children with ADHD tend to experience higher levels of anxiety and fear during dental visits.
 They might also act out or “misbehave,” making routine dental treatment difficult.
-This can increase the risk of severe dental problems because regular visits to a dentist are essential for your oral health.

-You can introduce a reward for completing your oral hygiene practices.
-You can also bundle brushing your teeth with another activity, such as watching your favorite show or listening to a song while you brush.
+We also recommend brushing your teeth while doing another complementary activity, such as watching your favorite show or listening to songs you enjoy.

 If going to the dental office makes you anxious, talk to your dentist or dental hygienist.
 Many dental offices have experience with anxious patients and can take steps to alleviate your nervousness.